sahiba0915/password-generator/README.md

 # password-generator
-A mini project in ReactJs
+A mini project in ReactJs and tailwind css